Arabic and Islamic Philosophy of Language and Logic

 Avicenna in his Metaphysics makes special mention of these secondary intelligibles.

 Text 5.
 The subject matter of logic, as you know, is given by the secondary intelligible meanings, based on the first intelligible meanings, with regard to how it is possible to pass by means of them from the known to the unknown, not in so far as they are intelligible and possess intellectual existence ([an existence] which does not depend on matter at all, or depends on an incorporeal matter).

 In identifying the secondary intelligibles, Avicenna is able to place logic within the hierarchy of the sciences, because it has its own distinct stretch of being which is its proper subject matter.

-So much for the first problem in Alfarabi's formulation of what the subject matter of logic is; finding it to be secondary intelligibles preserves the topic-neutrality of logic.
+So much for the first problem in Alfarabi's formulation of what the subject matter of logic is.
 Avicenna also has a view on the second problem, the question of whether or not expression is essential to a definition of logic and its subject matter.

 Text 6.
 There is no merit in what some say, that the subject matter of logic is speculation concerning the expressions insofar as they signify meanings… And since the subject matter of logic is not in fact distinguished by these things, and there is no way in which they are its subject matter, [such people] are only babbling and showing themselves to be stupid.

 One reason for this is that in Avicenna's psychology, language as a set of discrete expressions is not essential for the intellect in its operations.
 Note, however, that whatever Avicenna's official doctrine is, he recognizes and attempts to deal with the close nexus between language and thought.